Putting your eggs in many baskets: diversity and sustainability in fundraising

-When the phone rings here at SG HQ, it's usually a chance to have great conversations with people in the nonprofit sector – whether it's chatting to an organisation I know well or connecting with one for the first time.
+When the phone rings at SG HQ, it’s usually a chance to have great conversations with people in the nonprofit sector.
+Whether it’s chatting to an organisation we know well or connecting with one for the first time.

 These conversations always bring home for me three important lessons.

 No matter what the source of the funding – government, corporate, philanthropic – the old adage about eggs in baskets is truer than ever.